OAuth 2.0 token automatic renewal

-By storing the authorization refresh_token value on your side, the application can later use it to access the REST API without user involvement.
-The lifespan of the refresh_token is 180 days.
+By retaining the refresh_token refresh token value on its side, the application may subsequently use it to gain access to the REST API without user intervention.
+Lifetime refresh_token is 180 days.

-At any time before the refresh_token expires, the application can make the following request:
+At any time before the expiration of refresh_token, the application can make the following request:

 https://oauth.bitrix.info/oauth/token/?